 Elliott’s other novels include Annie, Between the States, a NYC Public Library Book for the Teen Age and IRA Teacher’s Choice; Give Me Liberty; and Flying South, winner of the Joan G. Sugarman Children’s Literature Award.

-Elliott has also authored four picture books with New York Times best-selling illustrator, Lynn Munsinger: Hunter’s Best Friend at School, Hunter and Stripe and the Soccer Showdown, and Hunter’s Big Sister.
-Their Valentine’s Day book, A String of Hearts, will be released February 2011.
+With New York Times best-selling illustrator Lynn Munsinger, Elliott has created five award-winning picture books: Hunter’s Best Friend at School, Hunter and Stripe and the Soccer Showdown, and Hunter’s Big Sister; as well as the Valentine’s Day book, A String of Hearts, and Thanksgiving Day Thanks.